The Bostian Bridge - Haunted Forever?

 Would you like more information on the Bostian Bridge, or any of Statesville's historic and haunted past?
 Check out the Haunted Statesville Ghost Tours, and hear this story and more about one of the oldest towns in the state!
 Tours are guided by the Historic Sharpe House Players and never disappoint!
 Tours are led every fourth Saturday of the month.
 Get your tickets here.

-Thank you to Steve Hill at The Statesville Historical Collection located at 212 North Center Street for this amazing history.
+Thank you to Steve Hill at The Statesville Historical Collection for this amazing history.
 Steve is the master historian of Statesville and we are very thankful to him for sharing his knowledge with us to share with you.

 Statesville Historical Collection